Pro Bono Lawyers

 Some law firms expect their lawyers to perform a certain amount of Pro Bono work.
-Other will allow their lawyers to take the time off on their own to perform Pro Bono work.
-It is up to the lawyer and the law firms they work for to decide what type and C work they provide.
+The firm will allow their lawyers to take time off to complete Pro Bono work.
+It is up to the lawyer and the law firms they work for to decide what type of Pro Bono service work they provide.
 For people that need the legal help, but cannot afford it, finding a Pro Bono lawyer may be the answer.

 People often have the following types of questions:

 - How do I get free assistance from an attorney?